 His 2015 production for Boston Lyric Opera’s Annex program of Philip Glass’ In The Penal Colony was conceived as a site-specific performance at the historic Cyclorama at the Boston Center for the Arts.
 Called “a striking success” by the Boston Globe, and “a true triumph in the company’s history,” it was named on both the Boston Classical Review and New York Times year-end lists of the best classical music performances of 2015.

-Previous performance exhibitions include Orlando (2015), named in WQXR NYC's “Top 10 Pivotal moments for Opera and Classical Performance 2015," and Alcina (2014) at Whitebox Art Center NYC, called in the New York Times by art critic Holland Cotter “fascinating species of performance art,” and by classical music editor Zachary Woolfe “a valuable project that deserves enthusiastic support,” and “a gift given to the New York cultural scene.”
+Previous EXHIBITIONS include Orlando (2015), named in WQXR NYC's “Top 10 Pivotal moments for Opera and Classical Performance 2015," and Alcina (2014) at Whitebox Art Center NYC, called in the New York Times by art critic Holland Cotter “fascinating species of performance art,” and by classical music editor Zachary Woolfe “a valuable project that deserves enthusiastic support,” and “a gift given to the New York cultural scene.”

-As a stage director he has professional affiliations with OPERA PHILADELPHIA, WOLF TRAP OPERA, NATIONAL SAWDUST, CURTIS OPERA THEATER, Bard Music Festival at the Richard B. Fisher Center, Boston Lyric Opera, OPERA ITHACA, Gran Teatre del Liceu, English National Opera, Los Angeles Philharmonic, Canadian Opera Company, Tanglewood Music Festival, New York City Opera, Gotham Chamber Opera, Chicago Opera Theater, Portland Opera, Glimmerglass Opera, (le) Poisson Rouge, Salon/Sanctuary Concerts, and Ash Lawn Opera.
+As a stage director he has professional affiliations with OPERA PHILADELPHIA, NATIONAL SAWDUST, CURTIS OPERA THEATER, WOLF TRAP OPERA, Bard Music Festival at the Richard B. Fisher Center, Boston Lyric Opera, OPERA ITHACA, Gran Teatre del Liceu, English National Opera, Los Angeles Philharmonic, Canadian Opera Company, Tanglewood Music Festival, New York City Opera, Gotham Chamber Opera, Chicago Opera Theater, Portland Opera, Glimmerglass Opera, (le) Poisson Rouge, Salon/Sanctuary Concerts, and CHARLOTTESVILLE OPERA (PREVIOUSLY Ash Lawn Opera).